ckan/ckan/doc/maintaining/configuration.rst

 introduced, while other options no longer have any effect.
 In order to keep track of all valid config options, CKAN uses config declarations.

-CKAN itself declares all the config options that are used throught the code base (You can see the core config declarations in the ``ckan/config/config_declaration.yaml`` file).
+CKAN itself declares all the config options that are used throughout the code base (You can see the core config declarations in the ``ckan/config/config_declaration.yaml`` file).
 This allows to validate the current configuration against the declaration, or check which config